No-code or low-code – what’s the difference and what’s right for you?

 It’s faster.
 Much faster.
 Fully-functional apps or proof of concepts can be built in hours or days, rather than weeks.
 Generally, the closer to no-code the platform is, the faster it gets.

 It flattens the skill curve.
-Building blocks with fixed design patterns mean you’re not as reliant on skilled developers, with the work typically shifting towards Technical Business Analysts and tech-savvy power users.
+Building blocks with fixed design patterns mean you’re not as reliant on in-demand skilled developers, with the work typically shifting towards Business Analysts and tech-savvy power users.

 4. Quick deployment